loning/the-phys/docs/psi-constants/part-01-structural-collapse-limits/chapter-005-collapse-origin-alpha-spectral.md

 where F_n is the n-th Fibonacci number.

-**Theorem 5.3** (Fibonacci Path Counting): Each rank-s represents paths with exactly s golden ratio bifurcations, where each bifurcation offers "left φ" and "right 1" choices.
+**Theorem 5.3** (Fibonacci Path Counting): Each rank-$s$ represents paths with exactly $s$ golden ratio bifurcations, where each bifurcation offers "left φ" and "right 1" choices.
 The total number of topologically distinct paths follows Fibonacci recursion.

 *Proof*:
 In the Zeckendorf representation, every path can be uniquely decomposed into non-consecutive Fibonacci components.
-The number of such decompositions for rank-s equals F_{s+2}.
+The number of such decompositions for rank-$s$ equals $F_{s+2}$.
 This follows from the fundamental recursion of the φ-trace structure. ∎

 **Key Values**:
 $$